Towards quantum advantage via topological data analysis: Topological data analysis and the quantum algorithm for Betti number estimation

 where $\chi_k$ denotes the number of $(k+1)$-cliques.
 This runtime is polynomial in the number of vertices~$n$ when

-Throughout this paper we say that a graph is \emph{clique-dense} if it satisfies Eq.~\ref{eq:clique_dense}.
+Throughout this paper we say that a graph is \emph{clique-dense} if it satisfies Eq.~\eqref{eq:clique_dense}.
 Note that $\rho^G_k$ can of course also be directly prepared without the use of Grover's algorithm by using rejection sampling:\ choose a subset uniformly at random and accept it if it encodes a valid clique.
 This is quadratically less efficient, however it has advantages if one has near-term implementations in mind, as it is a completely classical subroutine.
+As we will discuss in more detail in Section~\ref{subsubsec:clique_density}, this state preparation procedure via Grover's algorithm or uniform clique-sampling is a crucial bottleneck in the quantum algorithm.

 In Step~1(b), standard methods for Hamiltonian simulation of sparse Hermitian matrices are used together with quantum phase estimation to produce approximations of the eigenvalues of the simulated matrix.
-The matrix that LGZ simulate in this step is the \emph{Dirac operator}, which is defined as
+In the original algorithm, the matrix that LGZ simulates in this step is the \emph{Dirac operator}, which is defined as

 and satisfies